Siderus/Orion/README.md

-# Siderus Wire Client
+# Lumpy Client
-This client is an easy to use [IPFS](http://ipfs.io) desktop client, capable of managing a local node.
+Lumpy is an easy-to-use and KISS [IPFS](http://ipfs.io) desktop interface, to add, remove and manage the repository and the node info.

 This project is not ready for a stable use.

+## Goals
+ToDo

+## Naming

-## To Use
+## How To use

 ```bash
 # Install dependencies